Meeting date: Tuesday, 18 December 2012

 2.1 – Voting Items

-Votes must be received from > 50% of Full Members in order to have a valid election, and 75% of Full Members in order to pass the Dissolution of the Swedish Shell Corporation proposal.
+Votes must be received from > 50% of Full Members in order to have a valid election, and in order to have a valid vote regarding the Discharge item.

 Members of the Board of Directors serve for two-year terms, with terms expiring at the general meeting that takes place at the end of this term.
 Elections for new board members will take place at this general meeting.

-There are three Board seats expiring this year.
-They are the seats currently held by Eric Burger, Alan Johnston, and Richard Shockey.
-The seats held by Mary Barnes, Chris Gatch, Steve Johnson, Hadriel Kaplan and Glenn Russell are not expiring.
+There are five (5) Board seats expiring this year.
+They are the seats currently held by Mary Barnes, Chris Gatch, Steve Johnson, Hadriel Kaplan and Glenn Russell.
+The seats held by Alan Johnston, Vijey Jenkal and Richard Shockey are not expiring.

 3.1 – Voting Limits